6 Reasons Religion Is Dying

 Religious choice has reshaped society in ways that most of us are unconscious of.
 A few of these social changes include:

 Naturally, with the introduction of new choices, religion will have lost some of its members to non-belief simply because non-belief has become an acceptable option.

 - Overwhelmed by choices

-Many children now see that there are over 100,000 different denominations of religions, and none of them have any more evidence than the others.
+Many people now see that there are over 100,000 different denominations of religions, and none of them have any more evidence than the others.
 Hence, without a clear reason for choosing one over another, many people conclude that they are simply unable to choose one at all.
 Since the decision forms the most fundamental beliefs a person can have, young people are no longer making the choice lightly or superficially.